pocketnetteam/documentation/vuepress-starter/docs/get-started.md

 ### Documentation

-To learn more about how to use Bastyon or explore its technical details, please check out our extensive [User Documentation](/en/user-docs/get-started-user.md) and  [Technical Documentation](/en/dev-docs/get-started-dev.md).
+To learn more about Bastyon's technical details, please check out our extensive [Technical Documentation](/en/dev-docs/get-started-dev.md).

 ## How to Leave Feedback on Bastyon